-Generic Name: hydrocodone and ibuprofen (hye dro KOE done and eye byoo PRO fen)
+Generic Name: hydrocodone and ibuprofen (HYE dro KOE done and EYE bue pro fen)

 What is Vicoprofen?

-Vicoprofen may cause life-threatening heart or circulation problems such as heart attack or stroke, especially if you use it long term.
+The ibuprofen found in Vicoprofen can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
 Do not use Vicoprofen just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

-Vicoprofen may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are taking Vicoprofen, especially in older adults.
+Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using ibuprofen, especially in older adults.

-This medicine may also cause serious effects on the stomach or intestines, including bleeding or perforation (forming of a hole).
-These conditions can be fatal and can occur without warning while you are taking Vicoprofen, especially in older adults.
+Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
+These conditions can occur without warning while you are using this medicine, especially in older adults.

 liver or kidney disease;

 a history of head injury, brain tumor, or seizures;